typesupply/opentype-cookbook/readme.md

 Up until now, almost everything that has been discussed has been indisputable.
 The next section is far more subjective as there are numerous ways to write the code to create certain behaviors.
 What follows includes my own personal opinion.

+I have prepared a demo font that includes all of the features and techniques defined below.
+You can open it up in your favorite font editor and play around with the features if you want to see how they work.
+The feature tags in the code below doesn't always match the tags in the font.
+I had to do it this way since there can't be more than one version of each feature.

+The features in the demo font are by no means to complete or an indication of what is necessary to include in a particular feature.
+You should develop your own interpretation of what should be included in each feature based on the design of your font.

 ## Glyph Run and Word Boundary Detection

 Often we want to make substitutions based on the bounds of words and glyph runs.
 For example, to inset a swash only at the beginning or at the end.
 There are three features in the specification for dealing with these situations: